Wilderness Navigation: Finding Your Way Without GPS

 At night, stars become your guide.
 In the Northern Hemisphere, the North Star (Polaris) remains nearly fixed above the North Pole, providing a reliable reference point.
 The Southern Cross serves a similar function in the Southern Hemisphere.

-Finding North with an Analog Watch:
+💡 Finding North with an Analog Watch

-In the Northern Hemisphere, point the hour hand at the sun.
+Northern Hemisphere: Point the hour hand at the sun.
 North lies halfway between the hour hand and 12 o'clock.
-In the Southern Hemisphere, point 12 o'clock at the sun, and north is halfway between 12 and the hour hand.

 Natural Navigation Indicators